microsoft/pxt/docs/blog/arcade/valentine-update-2022.md

 **Posted on February 9th, 2022 by [Jaqster](https://github.com/jaqster)**

 Love is in the air!
-But instead of a box of chocolates, we’ve got something better for you…. updates for MakeCode Arcade and a Valentine’s Day tutorial! 💖
+But instead of a box of chocolates, we’ve got something better for you... updates for MakeCode Arcade and a Valentine’s Day tutorial! 💖

 Here’s a run-down of the updates: